-Ballet I (ages 9 -above)
+Ballet I Beginner (ages 9 - Above)

 The goal of this class is to impart the fundamentals of classical ballet.
 The student will learn classical ballet techniques and terminology.
 Each class includes barre exercises, center floor work, and across-the-floor combinations, along with an emphasis on proper body alignment.
 The ballet curriculum is based on a combination of the French and Vagonova methods of ballet.
 As a student progresses through each level, the curriculum will become increasingly more complex and intricate.
 This class is designed to improve a dancer’s range of motion, enhance muscle flexibility and increase their level of core muscle strength.

 This class is designed for students who have demonstrated a full understanding of Ballet I. The positions of the arms, directions of the body and increased ballet vocabulary are the focus for Ballet II.
 The students will develop a strong understanding of movement and alignment, proper use of turn out, coordination of the upper body (epaulement), body, head and arm movements coordination and synchronization (port de bras).
 The focus will be on intermediate ballet technique and will include combinations at the barre using reléve and balances on one leg.
 Simple jumps are embellished with beats(batterie).
 This class is also designed to improve a dancer’s range of motion, enhance muscle flexibility and increase their level of core muscle strength.
-More variations of pirouettes, turns across the floor and jumps are learned, and are mastered including fouette turns as well as jumps on both or one leg.
+More variations of pirouettes, turns across the floor and jumps are learned, and are mastered including fourette turns as well as jumps on both or one leg.

 Rhythm & Roots

 The students are introduced to the discovery and cultivation of spontaneous movement in solo, duet and group settings, and the development of improvised movement materials based on the Principles of Laban facilitated through a variety of creative explorations including body mapping through levels, shapes and dynamics.
 Dance improvisation is focused on finding a deeper way of comprehending otherwise concealed movements and improving the quality of performance of the students.
 He or she will explore the instinctual, happenstance, and unfettered movement.
 The student is able to explore authentic feelings, organic movement and transitions.( Ages: approximately 9 and Up).